Unsteady dynamics of a classical particle-wave entity: Stroboscopic model with a generalized wave form

-where $f(x)=-A'(x)$ is the negative gradient of the wave form and the prime denotes differentiation with respect to $x$.
-The two parameters in this dimensionless equation of motion, $\kappa >0$ and $\beta >0$, may be usefully interpreted as the ratio of inertia to drag and the ratio of wave forcing to drag respectively.
+where $f(x)=-A'(x)$ is the negative gradient of the wave form and the prime denotes differentiation with respect to the argument $x$. {The two parameters in this dimensionless equation of motion, $\kappa >0$ and $\beta >0$, follow directly from \citet{Oza2013} and may be usefully interpreted as the ratio of inertia to drag and the ratio of wave forcing to drag respectively.
+We note that $\kappa \sim 1/\text{Me}$ and $\beta \sim \text{Me}^2$, where $\text{Me}$ is the memory parameter which represents the proximity to the Faraday threshold~\citep{Oza2013}.}